elaraproject/elara-handbook/book/specifics/laser-physics.md

 ## Theoretical analysis

 **Lasers** are devices that rely on *stimulated emission* to emit light - in fact, LASER is an acronym for "_light amplification by stimulated emission of radiation_".
-This is in contrast with lightbulbs, stars, or blackbody radiators, which which operate by either stimulated emission or absorption.
+This is in contrast with lightbulbs, stars, or blackbody radiators, which operate by either stimulated emission or absorption.
 A laser relies on creating the optimal conditions for spontaneous emission to occur.

 Quantum mechanically-speaking, a laser can be classified as a multi-state system that undergoes transitions between its states.
 This requires more advanced methods compared to time-independent systems, which do not have transitions between states, and therefore have constant probabilities to be in each of their possible states .
 To analyze lasers, we must use **time-dependent perturbation theory**, where the probabilities of each state _are_ dependent on time.
 But before we go into time-dependent perturbation theory, let us review the quantum mechanics background required to understand it.